MaRDI4NFDI/formulasearch/README.md

 Formulasearch Basex REST endpoint for enabling the formulasearch extension in mediawiki.
 This is initially based on: https://github.com/ag-gipp/vmext-demo/tree/fix_endpoints_for_formulasearch

+## Using env file locally
+With IntelliJ Idea, download  and install env file plugin: https://plugins.jetbrains.com/plugin/7861-envfile/ rename template.env to local.env, change to local params and set it in application start in IntelliJ.

 ## Note for Checkstyle
 In IntelliJ IDEA: Install Checkstyle IDEA Plugin, In checkstyle settings load the checkstyle.xml-file, set checkstyle version =~8.29 to ensure compatibility.